Jumeirah Mosque

 Jumeirah Mosque (مسجد جميرا) is a mosque in Dubai, Emirate of Dubai, United Arab Emirates.
 Construction began in 1975 and the mosque opened in 1979; the mosque is built in a combination of historical Islamic architectural styles, including Fatimid and Mamluk.
-It was a gift from the late Sheikh Rashid bin Saeed Al Maktoum, the former Ruler of Dubai to his son and heir, the Sheikh Mohammed bin Rashid Al Maktoum.
+It was a gift from the late Sheikh Rashid bin Saeed Al Maktoum, the former Ruler of Dubai to his son and heir, Sheikh Mohammed bin Rashid Al Maktoum.

 The mosque is overseen by the Sheikh Mohammed Centre for Cultural Understanding (SMCCU), a tourist outreach organization founded by the Sheikh Mohammed.
 It can accommodate up to 1,200 worshippers.
 The mosque is one of few in Dubai accessible to non-Muslim visitors, who can only enter going on the tour organized by the SMCCU.
 The complex also features a museum and a majlis that can be rented for special events.

 History of Jumeirah Mosque

 The Jumeirah mosque was built in the year 1979 by architects Abd al-Muʿizz Husayn and Muhammad al-Mahdi Hegazy of Hegazy Engineering Consultancy.
 It was commissioned by Sheikh Rashid bin Saeed Al Maktoum as a present to the now-current ruler HH Sheikh Mohammed bin Rashid Al Maktoum.
 The mosque in the Jumeirah district along the Persian Gulf, known for its tourist-oriented beach resorts and large expatriate population.
 Jumeirah was heavily developed during the "Oil Era," when Dubai gained great wealth due to the discovery of oil.

 The Jumeirah Mosque served as the headquarters of the SMCCU, an organization associated with Sheik Mohammed, until the group moved to the Bur Dubai neighborhood.